Equivalent birational embeddings II: divisors: Abstract

 \section{Abstract}

 Two divisors in $\P^n$ are said to be Cremona equivalent if there is a Cremona modification sending one to the other.
 We produce infinitely many non equivalent divisorial embeddings of any variety of dimension at most $14$.
-Then we study the special case of plane curves and rational hypersurfaces.
-For the latter we characterise surfaces Cremona equivalent to a plane, under a mild assumption.
+Then we study the special case of plane curves and rational surfaces.
+For the latter we characterise surfaces Cremona equivalent to a plane.